Blog

 3. Make them easily accessible: Provide employees with easy access to SOPs and WIs through a centralized repository or digital platform.
 Ensure that the documents are searchable and organized.

-4. Train employees on usage: Conduct training sessions to familiarize employees with the purpose and usage of SOPs and WIs.
+4. Train employees on usage: Conduct training sessions to familiarize employees with the purpose and usage of SOPs, WIs, and the training SOP itself.
 Emphasize the importance of following these documents for consistency and quality.

 5. Encourage feedback: Create channels for employees to provide feedback and suggestions on SOPs and WIs.
 Actively seek input to improve the clarity and effectiveness of the documents.